Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 The point is this...
 Each crime, each contact, incident or occurrence, each failed part in a truck, piece of equipment, airplane or space shuttle, etc., leaves behind trace evidence.
 Items of evidentiary value that will lead the detective or investigator back to it’s source.
 Just like the parts I fit into the blue hit and run vehicle.
 Either the parts I collected will fit the vehicle I’m looking for or they won’t.
 Those parts I collected will either prove that the vehicle I found was in fact that one in a million vehicle or they will prove that it was not.
 There is absolutely no middle ground on that issue.

-Christ’s true church would be the same.
+Christ’s church would be the same.

 Either the teachings of a religion would match His teachings or they wouldn’t.